-Like most small business owners, you probably use a different solution, like QuickBooks or Xero, to manage your company’s accounting / bookkeeping needs.
-While cloud-based payroll solutions don't usually charge you for these integrations, larger payroll companies might, which is why you should ask if there’s a cost attached to integrating your payroll records with your accounting / bookkeeping solution.
+Like most small business owners, you probably use a different solution, like QuickBooks Online or Xero, to manage your company’s accounting/bookkeeping needs.
+While cloud-based payroll solutions don't usually charge you for these integrations, larger payroll companies might, which is why you should ask if there’s a cost attached to integrating your payroll records with your accounting/bookkeeping solution.

 Unless they have transparent pricing, all payroll providers have extra charges they don’t want to talk about until after you’ve signed on the dotted line.
 Speaking of which, if you are signing a contract with your payroll company, you should always be clear on the cancellation terms.